NHSDigital/Smoking-Drinking-and-Drug-Use-Report-Code/tests/datatests/README.md

 ## Updating Metadata

-The metadata for each of the Pupil data and teacher data for SDD is stored in 2 file.
+The metadata for each of the Pupil data and teacher data for SDD is stored in 2 files.
 These are:
 - `sdd_metadata.json`

 These are `.json` files, for our purposes they can be interpreted as a Python [dictionary](https://docs.python.org/3/tutorial/datastructures.html) - which are maps from "keys" to "values".